Yousra0225/Docker-Cheatsheet/README.md

 | **Faster Delivery** | Reduce time between writing code and running it in production. |

 ### Docker image
+Docker image is a snapshot of the complete environment needed for the app — including language versions, dependencies, libraries, and configurations.
 ### Docker Container
 Docker container is a instance/copy/object of/from image.